CompiledGhost/LeetCode-Practice/README.md

 # LeetCode Practice

 Solutions to LeetCode problems written in C#.
+This repo is intended to be forked to assist you with writing your own LeetCode solutions.
+I've included some example problems and project scaffolding.

 Each problem has its own static class and a Run() for simple calling.
 Run the problems via unit tests in the LeetCode.Tests project.